-- Key Similarity: Both come from the Cannabis sativa plant family and interact with the body's endocannabinoid system.
+- Key similarity: Both come from the Cannabis sativa plant family and interact with the body’s endocannabinoid system.

-- Key Difference: Cannabis products typically contain THC and produce psychoactive effects; hemp-derived CBD oil does not.
+- Key difference: Cannabis products typically contain THC and produce psychoactive effects; hemp-derived CBD oil does not.

 Overview: What Exactly Are We Comparing?

-Walk into any dispensary or wellness store in 2024 and you'll encounter two broad categories of cannabis-derived products: traditional cannabis (marijuana) and CBD oil.
-For many consumers — whether motivated by curiosity, health goals, or simply wanting to understand what they're putting in their bodies — the distinction between these two can be genuinely confusing.
+Walk into any dispensary or wellness store and you’ll encounter two broad categories of cannabis-derived products: traditional cannabis (marijuana) and CBD oil.
+For many consumers — whether motivated by curiosity, health goals, or simply wanting to understand what they’re putting in their bodies — the distinction between these two can be genuinely confusing.
 Both come from plants in the Cannabis sativa family.
-Both interact with the human body's endocannabinoid system.
+Both interact with the human body’s endocannabinoid system.
 And both are marketed for many of the same wellness purposes: stress relief, pain management, better sleep, and reduced inflammation.

 But the similarities largely end there.
-Understanding the differences between cannabis and CBD oil isn't just about chemistry — it's about knowing what experience you'll have, what's legal where you live, whether you'll pass a drug test, and whether the product will actually address your specific needs.
-This guide breaks it all down with evidence-based information so you can make an informed decision.
+Understanding the differences isn’t just about chemistry — it’s about knowing what experience you’ll have, what’s legal where you live, whether you’ll pass a drug test, and whether the product will address your specific needs.
+This guide breaks it all down with evidence-based information.
+When we say “cannabis”, we mean whole-plant marijuana products — flower, concentrates, edibles, tinctures — derived from THC-rich plants and sold at state-licensed dispensaries.
+When we say “CBD oil,” we mean hemp-derived cannabidiol products containing less than 0.3% THC, sold widely online and in retail stores.

 For deeper background on how cannabinoids work in the body, see our cannabinoid explainers.
 For state-by-state legal breakdowns, visit our state cannabis guides.